Fathers’ Rights (Paternity)

 - What is the home, school, and community record of the child?

-- What are the child’s desires, so long as the court believes them to be intelligent and aware enough to tell the court their desire?
+- What does the child want?
+What the child wants might be considered if the court thinks the child is intelligent and aware enough to tell the court their wishes.

 - How willing and able has each parent been to stay aware of important factors in the minor child’s life, such as the child’s friends, teachers, medical care providers, daily activities, and favorite things?